Trump muses about hosting G-7 summit in US after all

 “We need to keep meeting as leaders.
 Whether that’s virtual or in person we will certainly take a look at what the U.S. is proposing as host of the G-7 to see what kind of measures will be in place to keep people safe, what kind of recommendations the experts are giving in terms of how that might function,” Trudeau said.

-“There are a lot of discussions to come, but we look forward to having those discussion with the American hosts.”
+“There are a lot of discussions to come, but we look forward to having those discussions with the American hosts.”

 The U.S. holds the G-7’s rotating presidency this year and gets to determine where the meeting is held and set the agenda.
 Britain, Canada, France, Germany, Italy and Japan are the other members.